good-ware/js-mysql/README.md

 # Usage

 1. Create an instance of the MySqlConnection class (it is the default export)
-2. Call execute() or transaction().
-These accept a function that accepts a mysql2-promise connection object.
-The provided functions usually call query() on the connection object.
+2. Call execute() or transaction() which accept a function that accepts a mysql2-promise Connection.
 3. If you're using connection pooling, call stop() to close the connections in the pool.
 This is necessary if:

 - The app instantiates multiple instances to access the same database server.
 It is recommended to use a single global instance to avoid this issue.